-Location: Sittwe, Rakhine State, Myanmar (with frequent travel to field offices and Yangon)
+Location: Lashio, Shan State (North), Myanmar (with travel to other field offices in Rakhine and Yangon)

 Relief International began work in Myanmar in 2008 and is now supporting conflict-affected communities in Rakhine and Shan States.
-Relief International Myanmar currently employs over 180 national, 7 international staff and operates out of nine offices, with its main office in Yangon.
-At present, key RI donors include EC, ECHO, USAID, UNICEF, UNFPA, MHF, HARP-f and LIFT.
+Relief International Myanmar currently employs over 200 national, 9 international staff and operates out of nine offices, with its main office in Yangon.
+At present, key RI donors include EC, ECHO, USAID, OFDA, UNICEF, UNFPA, MHF, HARP-f and LIFT.

-Relief International Myanmar is delivering a range of both humanitarian and early recovery projects in Rakhine State responding to the needs of the local population.
+Relief International Myanmar is delivering a range of both humanitarian and early recovery projects in Shan and Rakhine States responding to the needs of the local population.
 Projects include working with IDP populations in WASH, Health, Protection, Livelihoods as well as community dialogue with conflict-affected communities.

-The Humanitarian Project Coordinator will be a key liaison between Rakhine project staff, Rakhine-level stakeholders, and the RI support team.
-The manager will represent Relief International at project related inter-agency meetings in Rakhine in close coordination with the Head of Programs Rakhine and, as feasible, assist with identifying, designing, and developing new program opportunities.
+The Humanitarian Project Coordinator will be a key liaison between all project staff (Shan and Rakhine) and the RI support team.
+The Coordinator will represent Relief International at project related inter-agency meetings in Northern Shan in close coordination with the Northern Shan Program Manager.
+Additionally, regular coordination and support will be given to Rakhine state portion of project operations, in close coordination with the Head of Programs Rakhine and Rakhine Humanitarian Project Coordinator.
+The Project Coordinator is expected to, as feasible, contribute to and assist with identifying, designing, and developing new program opportunities.

 ESSENTIAL RESPONSIBILITIES AND DUTIES:

-- The coordinator will provide overall project leadership and technical support for the start-up of the HARP-DIFID funded project, including internal and external inter-agency coordination, local networking, analyzing emergency assessments and supporting the design and drafting of proposals as appropriate.
+- The Coordinator will provide overall project leadership and technical support for the start-up of the USAID-OFDA funded project, including internal and external inter-agency coordination, local networking, analyzing emergency assessments and supporting the design and drafting of proposals as appropriate.

 - Recruit and provide timely and expert advice to emergency response team and local partners on implementation of various components of the emergency response program.